rezich/Entity_Framework/README.md

  - any sort of hierarchical/relational system
  - any kind of serialization/deserialization system

-however, it would be trivial to build any of that on top of this framework.
+however, it would be trivial to build any of that on top of this system.

 what it is